Amortized Probabilistic Detection of Communities in Graphs: Background

 \subsection{Review of Amortized Clustering Models}

 Given $N$ observations $\mathbf{x} = \{x_i\}$, amortized clustering methods parameterize and learn a mapping from $\mathbf{x}$ to a distribution over the indices $\{c_i\}$.
-We consider three recent amortization models:
+In this work we consider and compare three recent amortization models: 2mm {\bf 1.
+Pointwise expansion (NCP Model)}.
+Given $N$ data points $\mathbf{x} = \{x_i\}$, we can sequentially expand the posterior distribution of labels as

-{\bf 1.
-Pointwise expansion.} Given $N$ data points $\mathbf{x} = \{x_i\}$, we can sequentially expand the posterior distribution of labels as \eqan p(c_{1:N}|\x) = p(c_{1}|\x)p(c_{2}|c_1, \x) \ldots p(c_{N}|c_{1:N-1}\x). \enan A neural architecture to model these factors, called the Neural Clustering Process (NCP), was proposed in~\cite{pakman2020}, and requires $O(N)$ evaluations for a full sample of cluster labels.
+A neural architecture to model these factors, called the Neural Clustering Process (NCP), was proposed in~\cite{pakman2020}, and requires $O(N)$ forward evaluations for a full sample of cluster labels.
 Note that the range of values that $c_n$ can take is not fixed, since it depends on the previously assigned labels~$c_{1:n-1}$.
-Therefore, the multinomial distribution $p(c_{n}|c_{1:n-1}\x)$ is not represented using a standard softmax output, but a novel `variable-input softmax' introduced in~\cite{pakman2020}, to which we refer for details.
+Therefore, the multinomial distribution $p(c_{n}|c_{1:n-1}\x)$ is not represented using a standard softmax output, but a novel `variable-input softmax' introduced in~\cite{pakman2020}.